Content goes here

-Since learning there was PFOA in the groundwater in Hoosick Falls, Saint-Gobain made it a top priority to provide potable water to residents.
+Upon learning there was PFOA in certain groundwaters in Hoosick Falls, Saint-Gobain, along with Honeywell, made it a top priority to provide potable water to residents.

 The answer is simple—we are committed to this community.
 Even before investigations into the source or sources of PFOA, we made bringing potable water to the residents of Hoosick Falls a top priority.
 As the largest employer in the area, the wellbeing of our employees and the broader community is top of mind.
 We want to remain an important and positive part of this community, and to see all aspects of this community continue to flourish and thrive.

-The full capacity granular activated carbon (GAC) system for the municipal supply is operating effectively, according to the New York State Departments of Health and Environmental Conservation, removing PFOA from the drinking water.
+According to the New York State Departments of Health and Environmental Conservation, the long-term granular activated carbon (GAC) system for the municipal supply is operating effectively and removing PFOA from the drinking water.
 In fact, according to the State Health Commissioner, the filtered drinking water in the Village of Hoosick Falls is “probably the cleanest water in the entire nation.”
+Prior to this, the interim system also effectively removed PFOA from the water.

 For those Village residents not on the municipal water supply, the point-of-entry treatment systems (POETs) that have been installed work in the same way as the GAC on the municipal supply and effectively remove PFOA from the water.